 We also partner with vendors such as Griffin Industries which manages our restaurant grease recycling program, reclaiming our used oil into a host of value-added product streams.

 Printers, monitors, peripheral pieces, computers, laptops, and hard drives are destroyed or recycled in strict accordance with local, state, and federal legislation.
 Hard drives that pass the DOD (Department of Defense) wipe of the data are put back to factory specifications and considered refurbished.
-Most drives, however, do not meet this standard, and are physically destroyed.
-The company we use is Scott Computer & Recycling, who operates as a Zero Landfill
+Most drives, however, do not meet this standard and are physically destroyed.
+The company we use is Scott Computer & Recycling, which operates as a Zero Landfill Facility.